pallabofficial/sun-studios/README.md

 ## Description
 Sun Studios is a front-end project spotlighting the portfolio of Sun Studios, a service-based company offering exceptional web development services.
-Explore the showcase of innovative web solutions, demonstrating the creative excellence of Sun Studio's service offerings.<br> [Note]: This project is primarily front-end with minimal backend integration.<br><br>
+Explore the showcase of innovative web solutions, demonstrating the creative excellence of Sun Studio's service offerings.<br> [Note]: This project is primarily front-end oriented with minimal backend integration.<br><br>

 ## Technologies Used